atbcb/usab-uswds/_tad/rad-x.md

 <div class="grid-container">
   <div class="grid-row">
     <div class="tablet:grid-col">
-<h4>Alternative Text </h4>
+<h4 id="alternative-text">Alternative Text </h4>
-<p>Alternative (alt) text is text included in webpage HTML code or in a digital file tag structure that describes non-text media such as graphs, charts, and non decorative images.
+<p>Alternative (alt) text is text included in webpage HTML code or in a digital file tag structure that describes non-text media such as graphs, charts, and non-decorative images.
 It provides equal access for those viewing content with a braille display or screen reader.</p>
 	</div>
   </div>
 </div>